lilKriT/next-auth-tasks/README.md

 - middleware with matcher
 - on server `const session = await getServerSession(options);` and `{session ? <p>You're logged in.</p> : <p>Not logged in.</p>}`
 - on client - create authprovider and add it to layout.
 Inside component - `use client` `import {useSession}` and use the session

+# Role Reminder:

+- you might need to add profile to options
+- add callbacks